jackjohns0n/Rom-Processing-and-Sorting/README.md

 Welcome to Rom Processing and Sorting!

-This program helps you organize your ROM files by extracting them from ZIP or 7z archives and sorting them into folders based on their extensions.
+This program helps you organize your ROM files by extracting them from ZIP or 7z archives and sorting them into folders based on their file extensions.

 To use the program:
 1. Click the 'Select Folder' button below.